 Whether you’re planning a house extension, loft conversion or new build, you always need to begin with a set of architectural floor plans.

 A good set of drawings can help you visualise your project long before you decide if you want to go ahead with actually building it or not.
-In fact, a simple concept package (expect to pay as little as £250 with us!), is worth investing in even before you buy a new property, as it can help you understand what might be possible for your investment in the future.

 If you know you want to build within the next three years, you’ll need a set of planning designs to apply for either planning permission or a lawful development certificate.
-If you’re not sure which you need for your specific project, you can book in a free advice call with our friendly experts, who will check for you for free!
+If you’re not sure which you need for your specific project, you can book in a free consultation call with our friendly experts, who will check for you for free!

 For most projects, you’ll need the following types of construction drawings to apply for planning permission or a lawful development certificate:

 These are accurate drawings of what the building looks like as it stands today.
 Your architect may want to appoint someone to conduct a measured survey of your property, but it is sometimes possible to put these plans together from existing drawings.